Miguélez: Latest-generation technology for the supply of electric cables

 The internationalization process undertaken by the company in recent years posed the following challenge: how can we provide efficient service to our customers located in such remote and disparate markets?

 Construction of a new warehouse

 To respond to this question, Miguélez decided to contact a specialist that could help it update both its logistics and warehouse operations, adapting the new needs to the requirements and functionalities.

-Previously, Miguélez used various sites to store the 34,500 tons of cable it manufactures every year.
+Previously, Miguélez used various sites to store the more than 38,500 tons of cable it manufactures every year.
 With the aim of freeing up space to increase the production lines, the company decided to build a 7.91 acre modern logistics center 9 miles from the production plant.
 It has moved its cutting lines and its storage, packaging and distribution operations — all formerly housed in the factory — to this new facility.
 In addition to gaining storage space, Miguélez has centralized the management of the more than 1,500 SKUs that make up its catalog under the same roof.

 To drive this project forward, the firm has relied on Interlake Mecalux’s automated storage solutions and Easy WMS, its warehouse management system.
 Interlake Mecalux has installed pallet racking and two automated warehouses, (one for boxes and another for pallets), which store the various types of products: drums, spools and reels.
 Easy WMS supervises the entire gamut of operations, including automated and manual goods storage, cutting tasks, and product receipt and dispatch.

 According to Jorge Miguélez, CEO of Miguélez, “we decided to go with Interlake Mecalux’s storage and management solutions because the company understood the particular characteristics of a product with such diverse packaging and varieties, ranging from 150 grams to 5.5 tons.”